drscream/nic-cz-dns-crawler/README.md

 ## Tests

 Some basic tests are in the `tests` directory in this repo.
 If you want to run them manually, take a look at the `test`  job in `.gitlab-ci.yml` – basically it just downloads free GeoIP DBs, tells the crawler to use them, and crawles some domains, checking values in JSON output.
+It runs the tests twice – first with the default DNS resolvers (ODVR) and then with system one(s).